 Top Things to do in Barcelona

 Are you travelling or planning to take a trip to Barcelona?
-Great!
-Then you must be wondering about the top things to do in the Catalan capital.
-Barcelona is considered an unmissable destination thanks to the great variety of activities that the city offers.
-In our previous article “A Tour around Barcelona”, we talked about the different places you can go to when visiting this city.
+Then you must be wondering about the top things to do in this vibrant Catalan capital.
+If you are googling Barcelona activities then you find many options what to do.
+Indeed, Barcelona is considered an unmissable destination, because this vivid city has a lot to offer!
+In our last article “A Tour around Barcelona”, we talked about the different places you can visit in this city.
 Now we will focus more on the places that you absolutely cannot miss when you visit Barcelona.
 In this article, Flamingo Tours brings you the top things to do in Barcelona.
+So, feel free to start reading and explore what Barcelona has to offer!

 Gaudi’s Barcelona and the top things to do in Barcelona: